ds2-lab/LambdaFS/README.md

 #### **Connecting the Driver to the Database**
 There are two way to configure the NDB data access layer driver
-- **Hard Coding The Database Configuration Parameters: ** While compiling the database access layer all the required configuration parameters can be written to the ```./hops-metadata-dal-impl-ndb/src/main/resources/ndb-config.properties``` file.
+- **Hard Coding The Database Configuration Parameters:**
+While compiling the database access layer all the required configuration parameters can be written to the ```./hops-metadata-dal-impl-ndb/src/main/resources/ndb-config.properties``` file.
 When the diver is loaded it will try to connect to the database specified in the configuration file.

-- **hdfs-site.xml: **
+- **The `hdfs-site.xml` configuration file**:
-Add `dfs.storage.driver.configfile` parameter to hdfs-site.xml to read the configuration file from a sepcified path.
-For example, to read the configuration file in the current directory add the following the hdfs-site.xml
+Add `dfs.storage.driver.configfile` parameter to `hdfs-site.xml` to read the configuration file from a sepcified path.
+For example, to read the configuration file in the current directory add the following the `hdfs-site.xml`
 ```xml
 <property>
       <name>dfs.storage.driver.configfile</name>